NEU-DSG/tapas_rails/README.md

   bundle exec cap production resque:restart

 To modify the main menu
   - open the menu.en.yml file and modify/reorder/add/delete values where necessary

 ## Development

+To get started developing TAPAS, first install the required software:

+- Ruby 2.6.3
+- Rails 5.2
+- MySQL 5.x

+Then follow these steps:

+0. Clone this repository and cd to the repository directory
+1. Create a mysql database and import the TAPAS sql file
+2. Configure application.yml file with correct parameters
+4. cd to project directory && `bundle install`
+5. Run `rails s` to start the application

+#### Notes for OSX

  - installing nokogiri on OSX: `$ gem install nokogiri -- --with-xml2-include=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include/libxml2 --use-system-libraries`
  - configuring bundle install with correct openssl from brew: